yashwanthmn20/SI_6177_Final_Project_Azure_AI_Speech/README.md

 [Swagger](http://localhost:3000/docs/) documentation has been set up for this project and can be used to explore the API endpoints.

 ![Swagger UI](images/image8.png)

+**Disclaimer - Swagger does not support audio output by default.**
+Additionally the use the following UI that i created for testing the API.

 Alternatively, you can follow the steps below to understand how to use the API.